 UPS is not liable for loss or damage resulting from:

 - Articles of unusual value

 - Insects or vermin, deterioration, dampness of atmosphere, extreme temperature, ordinary wear or tear

 - Improper packaging

 - Checks: UPS will not pay for the face value of the check

 - Acts of God, natural disasters, war risks, acts of terrorism, nuclear damage, acts of public authorities, riots, strikes, civil unrest, disruptions in air or ground transportation networks, or adverse weather conditions;

-- Any package or shipment without a scan
+- Finally, any package or shipment without a scan

-Declared value fees can truly add up without a shipper ever noticing.
-Small fees on each package can go unnoticed.
-If you are not sure how much you spend on these fees, you need to look at Refund Retriever’s full suite of reports and analytics.
+Declared value fees can truly add up without a shipper ever noticing, and small costs on each package can go unnoticed.
+In conclusion, if you are not sure how much you spend on these fees, you need to look at Refund Retriever’s full suite of reports and analytics.

-This information above is a highlight of the areas our clients have problems with, refer to the UPS service guide for the full list of limitations and exclusions.
-If you are interested in learning more about lowering your UPS declared value fees, contact us at Refund Retriever.
+This information highlights the areas our clients have problems with; therefore, refer to the UPS service guide for the complete list of limitations and exclusions.
+In conclusion, if you are interested in learning more about lowering your UPS declared value fees contact us at Refund Retriever.